Pelvic Floor Therapy Weldon Spring Heights, MO

 Behavioral and Lifestyle Modifications

-• Changes to your eating habits
+• Alterations to your eating habits

-• Proper posture and safe lifting methods
+• Correct posture and safe lifting methods

-• Approaches for addressing constipation
+• Tactics for addressing constipation

-Other methods in pelvic floor therapy may incorporate therapeutic ultrasound, electrical stimulation, vaginal dilators, weighted cones, medications, and additional alternatives.
+Other pelvic floor therapy techniques may include therapeutic ultrasound, electrical stimulation, vaginal dilators, weighted cones, medications, and other alternatives.

 Axes Physical Therapy’s Approach to Pelvic Floor Therapy in Weldon Spring Heights, MO

 If you are exploring pelvic floor therapy in Weldon Spring Heights, MO, trust in Axes.
-We have several convenient physical therapy locations in the Weldon Spring Heights, MO area, all dedicated to realizing your best pelvic health.
+We have several convenient physical therapy locations in the Weldon Spring Heights, MO area, all dedicated to realizing your optimal pelvic health.

 Call Axes Physical Therapy for Your Weldon Spring Heights, MO Pelvic Floor Therapy Today